Cross the Rubicon!: Plot

-Takeshi then bribes his hostage with a brooch to ensure her silence, but runs into Bunmei.
-Takeshi tries to match Boss Haneda’s offer, but Kumachi refuses.
-Takeshi returns home to find Kuniyoshi and one of his men holding Shizuko hostage, having been informed by Sugi about what happened before he died.
-After Kuniyoshi tortures Shizuko and threatening to torture him, Takeshi shows a pay locker key to distract Kuniyoshi.
+Kiyamoto then bribes his hostage with a brooch to ensure her silence, but runs into Bunmei.
+Kiyamoto tries to match Boss Haneda’s offer, but Kumachi refuses.
+Kiyamoto returns home to find Kuniyoshi and one of his men holding Shizuko hostage, having been informed by Sugi about what happened before he died.
+After Kuniyoshi tortures Shizuko and threatening to torture him, Kiyamoto shows a pay locker key to distract Kuniyoshi.
 A scuffle ensues, attracting the attention of a knife-wielding Tetsu, who had secretly arrived.
-Tetsu fatally stabs Kuniyoshi while Takeshi then gets a hidden pistol forces everyone else to leave.
+Tetsu fatally stabs Kuniyoshi while Kiyamoto then gets a hidden pistol and forces everyone else to leave.
 He then breaks up with Shizuko and reveals his intention to leave Japan.

-Takeshi and Tetsu then plan to divide the money again.
-Takeshi retrieves the money from the pay locker, but Bunmei arrives and takes it back.
+Kiyamoto and Tetsu then plan to divide the money again.
+Kiyamoto retrieves the money from the pay locker, but Bunmei arrives and takes it back.
 However, the money he returns to the Haneda-gumi is less than expected.
 The gang accuses Bunmei of deliberately withholding the rest.
 Bunmei admits to it after Boss Haneda tells him that he was fired from the police force.

-Bunmei returns to his apartment to find Takeshi waiting for him, whereupon the two decide to work together.
-Takeshi arrives at the Haneda-gumi’s office just as they hand over the Shonan-kai’s their portion of the money (plus some extra to ensure their silence).
-Takeshi then proceeds to steal all of money as Bunmei provides cover fire to with a sniper rifle.
-The duo then take the money to Tetsu’s hideout, where Takeshi tries to double cross Bunmei.
+Bunmei returns to his apartment to find Kiyamoto waiting for him, whereupon the two decide to work together.
+Kiyamoto arrives at the Haneda-gumi’s office just as they hand over the Shonan-kai’s portion of the money (plus some extra to ensure their silence).
+Kiyamoto then proceeds to steal all of the money as Bunmei provides cover fire with a sniper rifle.
+The duo then take the money to Tetsu’s hideout, where Kiyamoto tries to double-cross Bunmei.
 Tetsu then uses Molotov cocktails to distract the two before trying to flee with Jeep containing the money.
-Bunmei shoots him, causing him a crash. tries to retrieve the money, but Takeshi runs him over with a car.
-Bunmei allows Takeshi to take the money, having feigned death and hiding enough money to buy a condo his wife wanted.
+Bunmei shoots him, causing him to crash.
+Bunmei then tries to retrieve the money, but Kiyamoto runs him over with a car.
+Bunmei feigns a mortal wound and lets Kiyamoto go, having obtained enough money to buy a condo his wife wanted.

-Takeshi then collects all of the remaining money.
-While at the airport, he finds that the his ex-hostage is working as his immigration officer.
-She shows him the brooch he had given her, affirming that she will not give him up.
-Satisfied, Takeshi throws his gun into a garbage bin and leaves for Singapore.
+Kiyamoto then collects all of the remaining money.
+While at the airport, he finds that his ex-hostage is working there as his immigration officer.
+She shows him the brooch he had given her, quietly affirming that she will not give him up.
+Satisfied, Kiyamoto throws his gun into a garbage bin and leaves for Singapore.